kimballXD/crawlerExample/README.md

-# crawlerExample
+# Crawler Example
-  These are two crawler to get specific information of the members of Taiwan Foundry Association(foundry.py) and Taiwan Metal Product Association.
+  Here are two crawler to get specific information of the members of Taiwan Foundry Association(foundry.py) and Taiwan Metal Product Association(metal.py).
+  The generated data is for academic use.

   Arthor: Chun-Sheng Wu.
-The generated data is for academic use.